AnantharamanLab/METABOLIC/README.md

 **MET**abolic **A**nd **B**ioge**O**chemistry ana**L**yses **I**n mi**C**robes
 Version 1.3

-This software finds a metabolic and biogeochemical function trait profile to given genome datasets.
+This software enables the prediction of metabolic and biogeochemical functional trait profiles to any given genome datasets.
 These genome datasets can either be metagenome-assembled genomes (MAGs), single-cell amplified genomes (SAGs) or pure culture sequenced genomes.
-It also calculates the genome coverage.
-The information is parsed and diagrams for element cycling pathways (currently Nitrogen, Carbon, Sulfur and "other") are produced.
+It can also calculate the genome coverage.
+The information is parsed and diagrams for elemental/biogeochemical cycling pathways (currently Nitrogen, Carbon, Sulfur and "other") are produced.

 ## Copyright:
 Zhichao Zhou, zczhou2017@gmail.com